rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 GitHub is a hosting provider for [git](https://git-scm.com), which is software for tracking and saving changes to a set of files.
 In fact, I would recommend that you learn how to use git locally, and then integrate it with GitHub.
-However, the tutorial for setting this up is much to involved for this article!
+However, the tutorial for setting this up is beyond the scope this article!
-You can find some pointers to get started on the [git webpage](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) and on [GitHub](https://docs.github.com/en/get-started/quickstart/git-and-github-learning-resources).
+If you are interested in this, you can find some pointers to get started on the [git webpage](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) and on [GitHub](https://docs.github.com/en/get-started/quickstart/git-and-github-learning-resources).

 ### Creating the repository on GitHub
 First, you need to create a new repository.